Superplastic is building a Disney-esque metaverse for the age of NFTs

 “I’ve said no to Quibi.
 I’ve said no to studios,” Budnitz says.
 “The basic, religious tenet of this company is, We’re building this weird, 1956 Disney redux in 2021 with these really weird characters.
 We’re going to control everything.”

 Investors have been buying into this credo.
 Superplastic recently raised $20 million in a Series A investment round, bringing its total funding to $38 million.
-Investors include Google Ventures, Index Ventures, Founders Fund, and individuals including Jared Leto, Justin Timberlake, and Scooter Braun.
+Investors include Google Ventures, Day One Ventures, Index Ventures, Founders Fund, and individuals including Jared Leto, Justin Timberlake, and Scooter Braun.

 Budnitz, who studied art at Yale, says he plans to continue leaning into NFTs, which he calls “an art form that’s very playful.
 That’s what I like about it.
 The whole NFT thing is just another way to sort of play within our narrative, and for our characters to play within it.
 But at the same time, it really links so well to everything else.”